NetDiver-OSS/NetAM/CONTRIBUTING.md

 ### Code Contribution Guidelines

-Because we want to create the best and usefull possible product for our users, we have a set of guidelines which ensure that all contributions are acceptable.
+Because we want to create the best and most usefull possible product for our users, we have a set of guidelines which ensure that all contributions are acceptable.

 To make the contribution process as seamless as possible, we ask for the following:

-* Go ahead and fork the project and make your changes.
-We encourage pull requests to allow for review and discussion of code changes.
+* Go ahead, fork the project and make your changes.
+We encourage pull requests to allow review and discussion about code changes.
 * When you’re ready to create a pull request, be sure to:
     * Have test cases for the new code.
 If you have questions about how to do this, please ask in your pull request.
     * Add documentation if you are adding new features or changing functionality.